Define Your Lambda Target Infrastructure

 - In your Harness Application, click Environments.
 The Environments page appears.

 - Click Add Environment.
 The Environment dialog appears.

 - In Name, enter a name that describes the deployment environment, for example, Lambda.

 - Click SUBMIT.
 The new Environment page appears.

-You define the AWS VPC, subnets, and security groups to use for the Lambda deployment as a Service Infrastructure.
+A Harness Infrastructure Definition defines the AWS VPC, subnets, and security groups to use for the Lambda deployment.

 $ aws lambda create-function --function-name ExampleApp-aws-lambda-Lambda-my-function \